SofiaCPP/IPL/website/content/slides/03_parsing/_index.md

 ---
 ### Parser

-> Recognizes the rules from stream of tokens and builds the Abstract Syntax Tree
+> Recognizes the rules of the language and builds the Abstract Syntax Tree
-> (AST) of the program.
+> (AST) of the program from the stream of tokens.

 ---
 ### Grammars